Skip to main content

 • Not the source of truth for the hand-written slice.
 The 15 clawboo built-in agents and 5 built-in teams are authored by hand and live outside the pipeline. verify:ingest neither generates nor checks them; their correctness rests on ordinary unit tests, not on the drift gate.

-• Counts are doc-time figures, not test assertions.
-The 304 / 82 totals are derived from the committed files at a fixed commit.
-The catalog’s own tests assert lower bounds (≥ 270 agents, ≥ 160 agency, ≥ 40 awesome, ≥ 15 clawboo) so a future re-ingest at a newer SHA can grow the catalog without breaking tests.
-Don’t treat the exact counts as invariants, treat the zero-loss identityTemplate floor and the verify gate as the invariants.
+• Counts are not test assertions.
+The catalog ships 304 agents and 82 teams, but the tests assert lower bounds (≥ 270 agents, ≥ 160 agency, ≥ 40 awesome, ≥ 15 clawboo) so a future re-ingest can grow the catalog without breaking them.
+Treat the zero-loss identityTemplate floor and the verify gate as the invariants, not the exact counts.

 See also